uikit/uikit-site/docs/pages/position.md

 ## Usage

 To apply this component, add one of the `.uk-position-*` classes to a block element.
-To create a position context, add the `.uk-inline` class from the [Utility component](utility.md#inline) to a container element around both.
+When using this component to place content on top of an image, add the `.uk-inline` class from the [Utility component](utility.md#inline) to a container element around the image and the element to create a position context.

-**Note** Use the `.uk-light` or `.uk-dark` class from the [Inverse component](inverse.md) to apply a light or dark color for better visibility.
+**Note** This is often used to position an overlay from the [Overlay component](overlay.md).
+Use the `.uk-light` or `.uk-dark` class from the [Inverse component](inverse.md) to apply a light or dark color for better visibility.

 | Class                        | Description                                              |
 |------------------------------|----------------------------------------------------------|